 Successful places are areas which support a mix of uses, where people live, work and enjoy leisure time.
-Places should be adaptable to future uses, balancing the interests and opportunities that are right for a particular place.
+Places must be adaptable to future uses, balancing the interests and opportunities that are right for the place.

-In considering the above, Renfrewshire's Places Design Guidance sets out a range of considerations that form the basis of good 'places' design which should be considered and reflected in development proposals within Renfrewshire.
+Detailed guidance is set-out in Renfrewshire's Places Design Guidance which identifies a range of considerations that form the basis of good 'places' design.
+This document is available to view at www.renfrewshire.gov.uk.